leilacielok/lng-maritime-network-analysis/MODEL_PROPOSAL.md

 +
 \rho_E^g
 \sum_{\ell=1}^{187}
-w_{\ell i,t-1}f_{\ell,t-1}^{E,g(\ell)}
+\widetilde{w}_{i\ell, t-1}f_{\ell,t-1}^{E,g(\ell)}
 +
 \delta_t^E
 +
 \eta_{it}^{E,g}.
 ```

-The network term is introduced only with the exposure factor equation simply because exposure is the dimension most directly comparable across terminals and chokepoints.
-Network effects for the other dimensions can be tested  after finding other common indicators.
+The network term is initially introduced only into the exposure-factor equation because exposure is the dimension most directly comparable across terminals and chokepoints.
+Network effects for the other dimensions may subsequently be considered as extensions.

 ## 3. Measurement models